-Depending on the amount of loose skin and fat to be removed, an incision is either made above the pubic hairline alone (mini-abdominoplasty), or from hip to hip (full abdominoplasty or tummy tuck).
+Depending on the amount of loose skin and fat to be removed, an incision is either made above the pubic hairline alone (mini-abdominoplasty), or from hip to hip (full abdominoplasty).
 In the former, the umbilicus can be moved a short distance without a scar, but in the latter there is also a scar around the umbilicus.
 The skin and fat between the pubic hair and the umbilicus is removed, and the muscles of the abdominal wall tightened, and the skin closed.

 Patients who intend to lose a lot of weight should postpone the surgery until after their weight is stable, and the surgery is best left until after all pregnancies have finished, as weight loss and pregnancy can compromise the result by producing more loose skin.